 A gravity feeder is one of the simplest designs.
 It uses gravity to disperse the feed.
 What could be easier than that?

-Usually, a gravity feeder has several ports at the bottom of a hopper.
+Usually, gravity feeders have several ports at the bottom of a hopper.
 The feed basically falls out of the hopper into the ports.
 When the deer eat whatever feed is in the port, more feed falls into it.

 Gravity feeders contrast with spincast feeders, which use an electric spin caster to sling feed in a circle around the feeder.
 Usually, you can program a spincast feeder to disperse its feed at specific times.
 Both gravity and spincast feeders can come with many different mounting styles: tripod, hanging or ground.